z-prize/prize-mobile-msm/README.md

 -   Submission must run on Android 12 (API level 32).
 -   MSM must be over BLS12-377 G1 with scalars from the associated field.
 -   Submissions may take advantage of any hardware features of the target device (Samsung Galaxy A13 5G).
+    - E.g. The SoC in the A13 5G can run 32-bit and 64-bit instruction sets.
+Submissions may use any
+        supported instruction set for their implementation.
 -   Submissions may be written in any programming language.
 -   If competitors create their own test harness, it must be determined by the judges to be running a benchmark equivalent to the provided test harness.
 -   Submissions must not cause stability issues when run on the target device.